hazelops/terraform-aws-ec2-bastion/README.md

 # v.2.0 AWS Terraform Module - EC2 Bastion over SSM
 Module creates ec2 bastion host in private subnet (without Public IP-address) of VPC and connects it to System Manager.
 Bastion host can be controlled by Session Manager documents.

+### Prerequisites
+EC2:
+   - System Manager Agent must be installed and running (version 2.3.672.0 or more recent)
+   - The EC2 instance must have an IAM role with permission to invoke Systems Manager API (e.g. AmazonSSMManagedInstanceCore)

+Local PC:
+   - AWS Command Line Interface (CLI) (1.16.220 or more recent)
+   - System Manager CLI extension (version 1.1.26.0 or more recent)

 ### Example:
 ```